garkoti-alt-water/Alt_WaTeR/README.md

 # Alt-WaTeR

-**Water level Time series generation for Reservoirs using satellite Altimetry**
+**Water level Time series for Reservoirs using satellite Altimetry**

 ---